 Knowledge management and self-service customer support is crucial in the banking sector.
 Choosing the right knowledge base is just as important in helping customers as it is in sharing information internally.
-Heavy regulations and compliance needs mean that banks have to put a lot of thought in the type of knowledge base they choose.
+Heavy regulations and compliance needs mean that banks have to put a lot of thought into the type of knowledge base they choose.

 “As consumers we live in an on-demand, self-service world,” says D.J.
 Haskins, in The Financial Brand.
-“Netflix, Amazon, Uber, AirBNB have all rewired our brains so that we not only expect to be able to watch or shop on-demand, but get answers to questions the same way.”
+“Netflix, Amazon, Uber, Airbnb have all rewired our brains so that we not only expect to be able to watch or shop on-demand but get answers to questions the same way.”
 In a technology-rich environment, customers expect banks to invest in the latest software that enables them to self-serve.

 How to know when you need a new knowledge base